marcospiau/ml-devops-eng-nanodegree-churn-prediction/README.md

 # Predict Customer Churn

-This repository contain my submission for the project **Predict Customer Churn**, final project for lesson $COLOCAR LESSONS$, first course of [ML DevOps Engineer Nanodegree Udacity](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).

-This project used machine learning models to predict which customers are more likely to cancel their account, using good pratices of coding blabla.
 This repository contain my submission for the project **Predict Customer Churn**, project for lesson **2.
 Clean Code Principles**, included in [ML DevOps Engineer Nanodegree Udacity](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).

-This project used machine learning models to predict which customers are more likely to cancel their account, using clean code principles.
+This project uses machine learning models to predict which customers are more likely to cancel their account, with clean code principles.

 # How this repo is organized
 ```bash